Filed Date: March 1, 2022

 Clearinghouse coding complete

-In response to the governor's directive, the DFPS investigated multiple families of transgender children.
-One of those families are plaintiffs here –– the mother, who worked for DFPS, was placed on administrative leave in response to the letter because her transgender child received gender-affirming care.
-On March 1, 2022, the family, plus a licensed psychiatrist who works with transgender children and is a mandatory child abuse reporter, sued the Governor, the DFPS, and its Commissioner in the Travis County district court.
-Represented by the ACLU, its Texas affiliate, Lambda Legal, and private counsel, the plaintiffs alleged that the "directives were issued without proper authority, in violation of the Texas Administrative Procedures Act, the separation of powers requirements of the Texas Constitution, and the [state] constitutional rights of transgender youth and their parents."
-The plaintiffs sought an immediate and permanent injunction against enforcement of the law as well as declaratory relief.
+In response to the governor's directive, DFPS investigated multiple families of transgender children.
+One of those families are Plaintiffs here––the mother, herself a DFPS employee, was placed on administrative leave in response to the letter because her transgender child received gender-affirming care.
+On March 1, 2022, the family, along with a licensed psychiatrist who works with transgender children and is a mandatory child abuse reporter, sued the Governor, DFPS, and the commissioner of state health services in Travis County district court.
+Represented by the ACLU, its Texas affiliate, Lambda Legal, and private counsel, Plaintiffs alleged that the directives "were issued without proper authority, in violation of the Texas Administrative Procedures Act, the separation of powers requirements of the Texas Constitution, and the [state] constitutional rights of transgender youth and their parents."
+Plaintiffs sought declaratory relief and an immediate and permanent injunction against enforcement of the law.

-The next day, on March 2, 2022, the court granted the plaintiffs' application for a temporary restraining order, enjoining the law's enforcement against the family and the psychiatrist.
+The next day, on March 2, 2022, the district court granted Plaintiffs' application for a temporary restraining order, enjoining the law's enforcement against the family and the psychiatrist.
+2022 WL 628912.
 The court found that the family and psychiatrist would face irreparable harm if the child abuse law were enforced against them.
 The court did not enjoin enforcement of the law against any other parties.
-The defendants appealed this TRO the next day.
+Defendants appealed this TRO the next day.

-On March 9, 2022, the Texas Court of Appeals denied the State's appeal.
-The defendants had argued that the March 2 TRO implicitly denied their "plea to the jurisdiction," which is the Texas state court vehicle for a claim that the court lacks subject matter jurisdiction.
+On March 9, 2022, the Texas Court of Appeals, 3rd District denied Defendants' appeal for want of jurisdiction.
+2022 WL 710093.
+Defendants had argued that the March 2 TRO implicitly denied their "plea to the jurisdiction," which is the Texas state court vehicle for a claim that the court lacks subject matter jurisdiction.
 If that were the case, the appellate court would have jurisdiction to vacate the TRO.
-But the appellate court found that the trial court's TRO grant was not an implicit denial of the State's subject matter jurisdiction claim –– the state had filed the claim in the trial court "minutes before" the trial court TRO hearing, and did not request a ruling on the plea.
+But the appellate court found that the trial court's TRO grant was not an implicit denial of the State's subject matter jurisdiction claim––the state had filed the claim in the trial court "minutes before" the trial court TRO hearing, and did not request a ruling on the plea.
 Since the TRO was not an implicit denial of the plea, the appellate court did not have jurisdiction to vacate it.

 Back in the district court, the parties litigated the application for a temporary injunction, which would apply to any enforcement of the child abuse law under the directive, not just the plaintiffs here.
 On March 11, 2022, the district court granted the temporary injunction after a hearing the same day.
+2022 WL 831383.
 The court found the governor's directive was beyond the scope of his authority and unconstitutional because it "violate[d] separation of powers by impermissibly encroaching into the legislative domain."
-The court adopted its prior findings that the plaintiffs would be irreparably injured by enforcement of the law –– the mother of the transgender child who worked at DFPS had already been placed on leave, and anyone convicted of child abuse would be placed on a state registry.
+The court adopted its prior findings that the plaintiffs would be irreparably injured by enforcement of the law––the mother of the transgender child who worked at DFPS had already been placed on leave and anyone convicted of child abuse would be placed on a state registry.
 The court's order enjoined enforcement of the directive against anyone in the state until the issues in the case were resolved on the merits.
 The state immediately appealed the decision.
-As of March 14, 2022, that appeal is pending.

 Summary Authors